 While still in the trees on the lower part of the course it was still hot.
 And I didn’t have enough water.
-One needs to balance how much to carry opposed to how much extra weight that is on the bike.
-This is a race where riders have been known to remove both brakes from their bike to remove weight.
+One needs to balance how much to carry opposed to how much extra weight is on the bike.
+This is a race where riders have been known to remove both brakes from their bike to remove weight (although not permitted).
 There are no downhill sections, none, and one cannot ride back down the mountain.
 Brakes?
 Who needs them

-I had searched the rider forums and had decided on one water bottle.
-But I had already drank half during my warm up.
+I had searched the rider forums and had decided on taking one water bottle.
+But I had already drunk half during my warm-up.
 I had started the race with half a bottle of water.

-There were a few locations still in the lower section where there was a turnout for cars and creek water for radiators.
+There were a few locations still in the lower section where there was a turnout for cars and stream water for radiators.
 It was not potable but at each location, it called out for me to pull over and grab a bucket and pour it on my back.
 If that hadn’t meant stopping (one of my goals was not to stop) and starting again (very difficult to restart on these upward slopes) I would have pulled over and given myself a mountain stream shower.

 Sometime after the Mile 4 marker the paved road becomes dirt.
 It was this section that forced the cancellation last year on Sunday morning.
 Although the weather was considered safe, it had rained overnight making that section impassable to road bikes.
 No rain this time but it was not a biker-friendly passage.

-Almost immediately when I got to the dirt section I saw riders walking their bikes.
+Almost immediately when I got to the dirt section I saw riders pushing their bikes.

 As long as everyone was riding the mind says “you can do it — look at them.”
 Since the entire race was in front of me, I had started dead last, I tried not to look up the road.
 The mere presence of cyclists ahead really added definition to the steepness of the grades.